-As a consequence, the Federal Council approved the "Action plan for synthetic nanomaterials" in April 2008.
-This instructs federal offices to create the legal bases for the safe handling of nanomaterials.
-A discussion on the opportunities and risks posed by nanotechnology must form an integral part of technological development.
-For this reason, information must be shared and dialogue encouraged with the general public, politicians and businesses.
+The “Action plan for synthetic nanomaterials” was approved by the Federal Council in April 2008.
+One of the goals was to create the legal bases for the safe handling of nanomaterials.
+A discussion on the opportunities and risks posed by nanotechnology was to form an integral part of technological development.
+For this reason, information was shared and dialogue encouraged with the general public, politicians and businesses.

-Various guidance documents have been published, such as the "Precautionary matrix for synthetic nanomaterials" and the "Guidelines for material safety data sheets".
+Various guidance documents were published, such as the “Precautionary matrix for synthetic nanomaterials” and the “Guidelines for material safety data sheets”.
 They help to identify the possible risks posed by nanomaterials and communicate important safety information along the length of the production and delivery chain.

 More Safe handling